aaron1729/sleep-stories/README.md

 the word "cue" is reused from the yoga practice pipeline. a cue consists of either one or two sentences; more specifically, each paragraph is split into cues, and each cue is two sentences long except for possibly the last cue in a paragraph (if the paragraph has an odd number of sentences). this separation makes the ElevenLabs voice sound more relaxed. in the `kt` files, cues are surrounded by double-quotes (`"`), and the cues within a chunk are separated by slashes (`/`).

-the "chunk" decomposition of a story is so that we can serve varying lengths of stories: in each `kt` file, the initial chunk comprises the `start` component, the final chunk comprises the `end` component, and the chunks in between them comprise the list of `middle` components (and they are separated by commas (`,`)). a story is always served with `start` and `end` components, as well as the first `x` middle components for some `x>=0` depending on the desired length. of course, the stories are written so that the story is always coherent regardless of the value of `x`.[^1]
+the "chunk" decomposition of a story is so that we can serve varying lengths of stories: in each `kt` file, the initial chunk comprises the `start` component, the final chunk comprises the `end` component, and the chunks in between them comprise the list of `middle` components (and they are separated by commas (`,`)). a story is always served with `start` and `end` components, as well as the first `x` middle components for some `x>=0` depending on the desired length. of course, the stories are written so that the story is always coherent regardless of the value of `x`. (actually, there is the possibility that the conclusion of the story (in the `end` component) refers to sightseeing locations that may or may not have actually been served, but we've decided to ignore this for the time being.)

 a "stop" is a sightseeing location. (given a destination, these as well as tidbits about them are retrieved in `get_stops.py`.) typically, chatGPT begins a new paragraph whenever it moves on to a new stop.

 a "completion" is a single response from chatGPT. for long stories, each (middle) completion constitutes a chunk, and corresponds to a single stop. for short stories, each (middle) completion is broken down into `n` stops (where `n` is an argument in the `write_story` function, and is currently by default set to `2`), and then it is broken down into chunks -- one for each stop. (this is so that the chunks themselves are shorter, since chatGPT tends to have a relatively stable completion length (in the neighborhood of 600-800 words) regardless of how many stops are listed in the user prompt.)

+#### run times

+waiting for chatGPT (and dalle) response is the main bottleneck in this process. here are some approximate run times.
+* get 20 stops for a stops file: `[fill this in -- probably on the order of 3min per stops file]`
+* write a story: 6.5min for long (with 20 stops), 4.5min for short (with (a,c,n,z) = (1,5,2,1)).
+* edit a story: extremely variable, and independent of the story being long or short -- mostly 4-7min, but occasionally as high as 17min. `[finish this when finished editing]`
+* make cues: 0.5sec.
+* make kt: `almost instantaneous`.
+* get art style description: 30-40sec each.
+* get dalle prompts: 6-10sec per prompt.
+* get images: 20-25sec each (with `size="1024x1792"` and `quality="standard"`).

 #### constants

 here are some files that don't (mostly) contain functions.
-* `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing locations, info about the tour guide, and season). every story begins with an entry here.
+* `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing locations, info about the tour guide, and season). every story begins with an entry here. this is generally imported as `from inputs import *`, so that `my_input` defined over there is accessible as `my_input`.
-* `strings.py` contains some strings and string-writing functions (e.g. chatGPT prompts that depend on `destination` and `length`(-of-story) parameters).
+* `strings.py` contains some strings and string-writing functions (e.g. chatGPT prompts that depend on `destination` and `length`(-of-story) parameters). this is generally imported as `import strings`, so that `my_string` defined over there is accessible as `strings.my_string`.
-* `models.py` contains global choices for `gpt_model` and `image_model` (currently set to `gpt-4-1106-preview` and `dall-e-3`, respectively).
+* `models.py` contains global choices for `gpt_model` and `image_model` (currently set to `gpt-4-1106-preview` and `dall-e-3`, respectively). this is generally imported as `import models`, so that `my_model` defined over there is accessible as `models.my_model`.

 #### naming conventions